These are the highest GDPR fines in February 2025

 Caja Rural de Jaén, 400,000 euros (Spain)

-The Spanish data protection authority AEPD has imposed a fine on the cooperative bank Caja Rural de Jaén, Barcelona y Madrid S.C.C. for a massive data protection breach caused by a cyberattack on the online banking system.
+The Spanish data protection authority AEPD has imposed a fine on the cooperative bank Caja Rural de Jaén, Barcelona y Madrid S.C.C. for a massive data protection breach caused by a cyber attack on the online banking system.
 Inadequate security measures led to the unauthorized disclosure of sensitive customer data and thus violations of Art.
 5 para.
 1 lit. f, Art.
 32 para.1 and Art.
 33 GDPR.

 Source: Fine imposed by the AEPD on Caja Rural de Jaén, Barcelona y Madrid S.C.C.